Best Home Insurance in South Dakota for 2026

 South Dakota Home Insurance Cost Breakdown

-As coverage increases, monthly home insurance rates in South Dakota rise, and the gap between providers becomes more noticeable, reflecting the average cost of homeowners insurance in South Dakota.
+South Dakota home insurance rates rise, and the gap between providers becomes more noticeable, reflecting the average cost of homeowners insurance in South Dakota.

-Amica and USAA stay among the most affordable options, starting at $137 for $200K coverage and remaining relatively competitive even at $500K, especially for standard homeowners insurance coverage.
+Amica and USAA offer at $137 for $200K in coverage.
+Rates stay competitive even at $500K, making them solid picks for standard homeowners insurance.

 Providers like American Family and Nationwide, on the other hand, have larger jumps with rates topping more than $500 for their highest level of coverage.